Andrew Jenks: The Zen of Bobby V

 When he was 21 years old, ESPN Films financed Andrew's second film, The Zen of Bobby V. The film received good reviews after premiering at the TriBeca Film Festival.

 Jenks said of the pitch process 'It was me and my two friends – 21 years old, telling ESPN, the 'Worldwide Leader in Sports' that this was a story that had to be told -that it was their duty.
 I think we left every meeting unsure if we were acting our age, or just showcasing our passion'.
 Due to a dispute between ESPN and the Nippon Professional Baseball Organization over rights of baseball footage the film was removed from United States availability until 2020.

 Acclaim as a young director

 At the International Documentary Film Festival at Amsterdam, Jenks was widely acclaimed as one of the next great American filmmakers, and compared to filmmaker Woody Allen.

-In a review for Jenks' first film, The New York Post said "It's almost impossible to believe that a kid could produce a documentary like this.
-It's a gorgeous, hilarious, sad, wonderful, unblinking look at the joy of life – even at the end of it...Bravo Andrew Jenks.
-Brilliant."